-Barrels of oil equivalent ("boe") amounts have been calculated using a conversion rate of six thousand cubic feet ("mcf") of natural gas per barrel ("bbl") of oil or natural gas liquids ("6:1") A conversion ratio of one bbl to six mcf is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent equivalency at the wellhead.
+Barrels of oil equivalent ("boe") amounts have been calculated using a conversion rate of six thousand cubic feet ("Mcf") of natural gas per barrel ("bbl") of oil or natural gas liquids ("6:1") A conversion ratio of six Mcf to one bbl is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent equivalency at the wellhead.
 Boe disclosure may be misleading, particularly if used in isolation.